-South African Family Law makes provision for separating and divorced parents to enter into a Parenting Plan with one another for purposes of regulating the incidence and exercise of their respective responsibilities and rights over their minor child.
+South African Family Law requires all divorced parents to enter into a Parenting Plan (Parenting Agreement) with one another.
+The aim of this being for parents to know how they will each exercise their responsibilities and rights over their minor child.

-Sections 33 and 34 of the new Children’s Act 38 of 2005 which came into operation in April 2010 deals with the content of Parenting Plans as well as the formalities for registration of Parenting Plans with the relevant institution, be it registration with the Family Advocate’s Office or the Court, as required by the circumstances of the matter at hand and the parents’ wishes.
+Sections 33 and 34 of the new Children’s Act 38 of 2005 deals with the content of Parenting Plans.
+These Sections also deal with the formalities for their registration, either with the Family Advocate’s Office or through the Court.

-While Parenting Plans are not legislatively defined, Section 33(1) read with Section 33(3) of the Children’s Act essentially indicates that a Parenting Plan is an agreement which co-holders of parental responsibilities and rights enter into with one another for purposes of their “determining the exercise of their respective responsibilities and rights in respect of the child
+this is an agreement which co-holders of parental responsibilities and rights enter into with one another for purposes of their determining the exercise of their respective responsibilities and rights in respect of the child

-- The non-resident parent’s contact with the child
+- Details regarding the non-resident parent’s contact with the child

 - Issues pertaining to the school and religion of the child